Home • Welcome to ALSO!

 • Model Punitive Damages Act (1996)

-[NCCUSL Text] [Summary] [Legislative Activity] This act provides states with improved procedures for awarding punitive damages, including standards of proof, procedures to control unreasonable awards, and careful court review of punitive damage awards.
+This act provides states with improved procedures for awarding punitive damages, including standards of proof, procedures to control unreasonable awards, and careful court review of punitive damage awards.
+(This act is now regarded by the Uniform Law Commission as a model act instead of a uniform act.)

 • Uniform Putative and Unknown Fathers Act (1988)